czcorpus/kontext/README.md

 ## Introduction

-KonText is an **advanced corpus query interface** for the [Manatee-open](http://nlp.fi.muni.cz/trac/noske) corpus search engine.
-It builds on top of core server-side libraries from NoSketchEngine and both applications are data-compatible as well.
+KonText is an **advanced corpus query interface** and corpus data integration middleware built around corpus search engine [Manatee-open](http://nlp.fi.muni.cz/trac/noske).
 The development is maintained by the [Institute of the Czech National Corpus](http://ucnk.ff.cuni.cz/).

 ## Features